Key iPhone Source Code Gets Posted On GitHub - Slashdot

 Re: (Score:2)

-Given how some fanbois feel about Apple (Score:3, Funny)
+Given how some fanbois feel about Apple (Score:5, Funny)

 Shouldn't this have been leaked on Pornhub rather than Github?